Five common small writing mistakes that destroy an article

 To model random variables in our study, we use a discrete statistical distribution

 In this sentence, we clearly say that we only use a type from many possible discrete distributions.
-Although, we still do not say specifically what discrete distribution we use (commonly will be explained in following sentences).
+Although, we still do not say specifically what discrete distribution we use (commonly will be explained in the following sentences).

 2. Ambiguous use of “it”